 Other Helpful ENT Information for Kids

 I want to share some helpful links that can help improve your knowledge about your child’s ear/nose/throat health.
-As mentioned earlier, February is Kids ENT Month.
+Next month (February) is Kids ENT Month.
 The American Academy of Otolaryngology & Head and Neck Surgery (of which I am a member) has a dedicated web page for the month, where you can learn more about:

 - Better ear health